 4) Implement an imposed break

 In the case of a 9-5 desk job, a lot of scientific studies show that an employee tends to become more productive if he or she gets enough breaks from his or her desk job.

 Staying in front of the computer for long hours uninterrupted could pose danger to health.
 You may impose mandatory short breaks to encourage the employees to stretch or help them feel more relaxed.

 5) Promote an active lifestyle

-Any form of exercise does not only help improve the cardiovascular system, but also helps in improving memory.
+Any form of exercise does not only helps improve the cardiovascular system but also helps in improving memory.
 You can easily promote an active lifestyle among the employees by incorporating a jogging or bike trail to entice them to get up and be more active.

 You may also outsource instructors, yoginis, or even a Zumba trainer to have a scheduled group activity at least once a week.
 The simplest way to achieve this, however, is to encourage your employees to use the stairs instead of riding the lift.